dedwar65/Chp2-BeliefsandTrust/Notes/RepNotes_D2024.md

 A final, minor concern is that the years of the survey don’t exactly line up (although they are more conducted every two years).

-# 1. Variables needed from HRS waves (where trust is measured)
+# 1 - Variables needed from HRS waves (where trust is measured)

+Note: Controls are a combination of DP2024 and G2008

 * Age: RA019
 * Education: RZ216 (different from PSID)
 * Employment: RJ005M1, RJ020
+* Gender: RX060_R
+* Marital status: RX065_R
+* Immigration status: ommitted for now (from G2008)
-* Year and state dummies: 0,1 for year if I want to consolidate waves and "the HRS uses a national area probability sample of US households, so not every state will have HRS respondents"
+* Year and state dummies: 0,1 for year if I want to consolidate waves and "the HRS uses a national area probability sample of US households, so not every state will have HRS respondents" (from DP2024)
 * Share of wealth allocated to different asset classes:
     * financial assets
         * safe assets